pachyderm/pachyderm/doc/docs/master/getting-started/local-installation.md

        helm install pachd pach/pachyderm --set deployTarget=LOCAL
        ```

-       Set the following `--set console.enabled=false` in your command above to install without Console.
+       Add the following `--set console.enabled=false` to the command above to install without Console.
 === "Enterprise"
       This command will unlock your enterprise features and install Console Enterprise.
+Note that Console Enterprise requires authentication.
+By default, **we create a default mock user (username:`admin`, password: `password`)** to [authenticate to Console](../../deploy-manage/deploy/console/#connect-to-console){target=_blank} without having to connect your Identity Provider.

        - Create a `license.txt` file in which you paste your [Enterprise Key](../../enterprise){target=_blank}.
        - Then, run the following helm command to **install Pachyderm's latest Enterprise Edition**: